 Budgeting plays a crucial role in managing student loans effectively.
 Here are some techniques to help you stay on track with timely repayments:

-1. Track expenses: Keep a record of all your expenses, including bills, groceries, transportation costs, entertainment, and other discretionary spending.
+1. Track expenses: Keep a record of all your expenses, including bills, groceries, transportation, entertainment, and other discretionary spending.
 This will give you an accurate picture of where your money is going and help identify areas where you can cut back to allocate more towards loan repayments.

 2. Set savings goals: Alongside loan repayments, prioritizing savings is essential.
 Set specific goals for emergency funds or other financial milestones.
-By saving consistently, you’ll have a safety net and avoid the need to rely on credit cards or additional loans.
+By saving consistently, you’ll have a safety net and avoid relying on credit cards or additional loans.

 3. Automate payments: Take advantage of automatic payment options provided by lenders.
 By setting up automatic deductions from your bank account, you can ensure that loan payments are made on time without the risk of forgetting or missing a due date.